bitcoin-sv/overlay-discovery-services/API.md

 Returns

-A promise that resolves to an array of SHIP advertisements.
+A promise that resolves to an array of advertisements.

 Argument Details

 + **topic**
-  + The topic name to search for.
+  + Whether SHIP or SLAP advertisements should be returned.

 #### Method initWithEngine